scikit-bio/scikit-bio/CONTRIBUTING.md

 * For documentation additions, you should first post an issue describing what you propose to add, where you'd like to add it in the documentation, and a description of why you think it's an important addition.
 For documentation improvements and fixes, you should post an issue describing what is currently wrong or missing and how you propose to address it.
 For more information about building and contributing to scikit-bio's documentation, see our [documentation guide](doc/README.md).

 When you post your issue, the scikit-bio developers will respond to let you know if we agree with the addition or change.
-It's very important that you go through this step to avoid wasting time working on a feature that we are not interested in including in scikit-bio. **This initial discussion with the developers is particularly important prior to our beta (0.4.0) release, as scikit-bio is rapidly changing.
-This includes complete re-writes of some of the core objects, so if you don't get in touch first you could easily waste time by working on an object or interface that is deprecated.** You should review our [roadmap to beta](https://github.com/biocore/scikit-bio/wiki/beta-release-roadmap) to learn about the changes leading up to 0.4.0.
+It's very important that you go through this step to avoid wasting time working on a feature that we are not interested in including in scikit-bio. **This initial discussion with the developers is important because scikit-bio is rapidly changing, including complete re-writes of some of the core objects.
+If you don't get in touch first you could easily waste time by working on an object or interface that is deprecated.**

 Getting started
 ---------------